keba2993/CSCI-2270-Project-miniGit/readme.txt

     - removeFile - takes in file name and removes the node of that file from the SLL of the current commit
                  - first checks that the system has been initialized and that the file has been added to the list
-                 - a while loop is then used to traverse the SLL until the requested file node is found, it is then checked where the node is being removed from, head, middle, or end - each test case is dealt with properly as you would with any linked list
+                 - a while loop is then used to traverse the SLL until the requested file node is found, its 'removed' struct element is then simply set to true to signify that it is no longer a part of the commit list

     - commit - it is again first checked if the system has been initialized, if it has, the current commit SLL is is traversed - each file node's fileVersion file is opened